Some parts of China battle tight supply of COVID-19 vaccines -state media

 The capital city of Beijing, for example, has inoculated more than half of its population of 21.5 million.

-China's national guidelines allow intervals of up to eight weeks between the two doses of vaccines developed by domestic firms Sinopharm and Sinovac Biotech (SVA.O).
+China’s national guidelines allow intervals of up to eight weeks between the two doses of vaccines developed by domestic firms Sinopharm and Sinovac Biotech.

 Local authorities should make sure the second dose can be administered within eight weeks, said Mi Feng, a spokesman of the National Health Commission.